 Since 2006, we have accounted for share-based compensation in accordance with ASC 718"Compensation-Stock Compensation," or ASC 718, which requires a public company to recognize, as an expense, the fair value of share options and other share-based compensation to employees based on the requisite service period of the share-based awards.
 We have granted share-based compensation awards, including share options and restricted share units, to employees, officers and directors to incentivize performance and align their interests with ours.
-We have adopted four share incentive plans, namely, the 2007 Share Incentive Plan, or the 2007 Plan, the 2005 Employee's Stock Option Plan, or the 2005 Plan, the 2003 Employee's Option Plan, or the 2000 Plan, and the 2000 Employee's Stock Option Plan, or the 2000 Plan.
+We have adopted four share incentive plans, namely, the 2007 Share Incentive Plan, or the 2007 Plan, the 2005 Employee's Stock Option Plan, or the 2005 Plan, the 2003 Employee's Option Plan, or the 2000 Employee's Stock Option Plan, or the 2000 Plan.
 As a result of these grants and potential future grants under these plans, we had incurred in the past and expect to continue to incur in future periods significant share-based compensation expenses.
 The amount of these expenses is based on the fair value of the share-based awards.

 Our board of directors has the discretion to change terms of any previously issued share options and any such change may significantly increase the amount of our share-based compensation expenses for the period that the change takes effect as well as those for any future periods.
 In February 2009, our board of directors approved to reduce the exercise price of all outstanding unvested options that were granted by us in 2007 and 2008 under our 2007 Plan to the then fair market value of our ordinary shares underlying such options and, in December 2009, our board of directors approved to extend the expiration dates of all stock options granted in 2005 and 2006 to eight years after the respective original grant dates of these options.
 As a result of such changes, our share-based compensation expense of 2009 reduced our diluted earnings per ADS by approximately US\$0.14.
-In February 2010, our compensation committee approved to extend the expiration dates of all stock options after the respective original grant dates of all stock options granted in and after 2007 to eight years after the respective original grant dates of all stock options, our share-based compensation expense of 2010 reduced our diluted earnings and extensions, our share-based compensation expense of 2010 reduced our diluted earnings per ADS by approximately US\$0.06.
+In February 2010, our compensation committee approved to extend the expiration dates of all stock options granted in and after 2007 to eight years after the respective original grant dates of these options.
+As a result of such changes and extensions, our share-based compensation expense of 2010 reduced our diluted earnings per ADS by approximately US\$0.06.
 In addition, with such changes and extensions, the application of ASC 718 will continue to have a significant impact on our net income.
 In addition, future changes to various assumptions used to determine the fair value of awards issued or the amount and type of equity awards granted may also create uncertainty as to the amount of future share-based compensation expense.